psantos9/leanix-custom-report-tutorial-04/TUTORIAL.md

 </body>
 ```

-If you observe the development console of your browser while reloading the report, you'll notice now the contents of the **headerRow** and the **rows** being shown after the report loads, on on every time the facet filter data changes.
+If you observe the development console of your browser while reloading the report, you'll notice now the contents of the **headerRow** and the **rows** being shown after the report loads, and on every time the facet filter data changes as well.

 <div style="display:flex; justify-content:center">
   <img  src="https://i.imgur.com/wfO4st6.png">